datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 `@script`
-Let me show you the means of each variable in the dataset, computed with the columnMean function in R.
+Recall, here I show you the variable means of each variable.

-{{1}} Now we apply the complete function from mice on the imp object from the last slide and only look at the first row.

-{{2}} Compare it to the the first row of the original dataset and observe that all missing values for each variable have been replaced with the variable means.
+And after imputation if we now  run the complete function on the impute object which is imp here.
+And look at the first row.
+We see that there no missing values for each variable.
+Comparing it to the original dataset that has 3 missing values for bmi hyp and chl.
+Observe here that each of the values, the missing values have been replaced with the variable means.

-Let try out some exercises.

 ---